Brainz22/useful_notes/flow4L1TriggerRate.md

 ```bash
 mamba create --name <name> python=3.11
 ```
+For me, I made `RatesV38`.
 ***Note:*** I was running into issues because `cmsenv` (I think).
 It fixed things after I restarted the `ssh` connenction and ran the command above to create the environment.

-3. Then inside it, go into `configs/v38nano/caching.yaml` and uncomment things that are not needed.
+2. Then inside it, go into `configs/v38nano/caching.yaml` and uncomment things that are not needed.
 Then, add the things for `MinBias`, for example.
 Right now, I have (spacing might be off):

 ```yaml
 V38nano: